bbauska/Anti-Project2025/anti.md

 executive branch to control what it can control.
 The principle may occasionally yield to other overarching requirements, such as a presidential regulatory budget, but in nearly all cases, administrative PAYGO plays a unique and indispensable role in enforcing fiscal responsibility at federal departments and agencies.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24] Project 2025: The next president should work with Congress to pass legislation to rein in “the administrative state.”
-“The next President should work with Congress to pass significant regulatory policy and process reforms, which could go a long way toward reining in the administrative state.
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025: The next president should work with Congress to pass legislation to rein in “the
+administrative state.”
+“The next President should work with Congress to pass significant regulatory policy and process reforms, which could go a long way toward reining in the administrative state.</p>

-Excellent examples of such legislation include the Regulatory Accountability Act,23 SMART Act,24 GOOD Act,25 Early Participation in Regulations Act,26 Unfunded Mandates Accountability and Transparency Act,27 and REINS Act.28” [Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+<p>Excellent examples of such legislation include the Regulatory Accountability Act,23 SMART Act,24
+GOOD Act,25 Early Participation in Regulations Act,26 Unfunded Mandates Accountability and Transparency Act,27 and REINS Act.28” [Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on the next president to work with Congress “to maximize the utility of the Congressional Review Act.”
+<p>Project 2025 called on the next president to work with Congress “to maximize the utility of the
+Congressional Review Act.”
 “Finally, the next President should work with Congress to maximize the utility of the Congressional Review Act (CRA),29 which allows Congress to undo midnight regulatory actions (including those disguised as ‘guidance’) on an accelerated timeline.
 To leverage the CRA’s